Tom Brady, Gisele Bündchen announce divorce after 13 years - WHIZ News

 Tom Brady and Gisele Bündchen have finalized their divorce, they announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of fashion and football.

+Divorce documents were filed Friday in Glades County, Florida, a rural location near Lake Okeechobee, according to the court docket.
+It cites only that the marriage was “irretrievably broken” with no other details.
+Other documents are sealed and confidential.

-Brady and Bündchen posted statements on Instagram late Friday morning, each saying they had “amicably” reached the decision.
+Brady and Bündchen posted statements Friday morning on Instagram, each saying they had “amicably” reached the decision.

-The announcement landed in the midst of Brady’s 23rd NFL season, and just months after the seven-time Super Bowl champion put an end to his short-lived retirement.

-The Tampa Bay Buccaneers quarterback — who had long stated a desire to spend more time with Bündchen and his three children — announced his departure from the game in February, only to change his mind 40 days later.

 Despite Brady initially saying his retirement was a chance to focus his “time and energy on other things that require my attention,” part of his motivation to come back was what he has referred to as “unfinished business” with the Buccaneers.
 The team failed to reach the Super Bowl last season in their effort to repeat as champions.